 Drucker noted that no job is going to change more in the next decade than that of the front line supervisor.
-And quite a few people in the workforce are less prepared for the changes and less likely welcome.
+And quite a few people in the workforce are prepared for the changes and less likely to welcome.
 Loss of authority, loss of identity, blur of hierarchical line between workers and front line supervisors, emergence of new individualistic worker, fear of substitutability need to acquire new managerial and technical skills seem to be major concern of front line supervisors.
 The level of sophistication of the foreman's subordinates has risen along with their level of education.
 There might be some problems such as, role and status conflicts, peer relations among supervisors, and relationship with superiors.
-A number of predicted future trends seem have ominous to implications for supervisor's autonomy and the influence. increased emphasis various participative on management techniques, increased use managed and of self autonomous work groups, increasing application of computer driven automation and information management in work place, continued growth in the size and importance of specialized staff units.
+A number of predicted future trends seem have ominous implications for the influence.
+These supervisor's autonomy and increased emphasis various participative management on techniques, increased use of self managed and autonomous increasing application of computer driven automation and information management in work place, continued growth in the size and importance of specialized staff units.